devmentor416/dm-tools/README.md

 npm run format
 ```

-_Note_: When the _TSCLI_ generated project is built, the source code will be automatically formatted.
+_Note_: When the _DM-Tools_ generated project is built, the source code will be automatically formatted.
 This will also happen before source code is committed to _Git_.

 ### Linting